r-fukutoku/ML410_Project3/index.md

 # Concepts and Applications of Multivariate Regression Analysis and Gradient Boosting including XGBoost

 ### Multivariate Regression Analysis
+As the name implies, multivariate regression is a technique that estimates a single regression model with more than one outcome variable.
+When there is more than one predictor variable in a multivariate regression model, the model is a multivariate multiple regression.

 Multivariate Regression Analysis is a

 In general we want